Aimogenius/FaceRecognitionApp/README.md

 # FaceRecognitionApp
-The Android/iOS app to recognize the percent of similarity of person's face and it's ID face.
+The Android/iOS app to recognize the percent of similarity of person's face and their ID photo.